 In chapter 3 he discusses the chest area - the area of the ribs - and chapter 4 is about the lumbar area - the area behind the saddle.
 Nowadays, in the English version of the book chapter 3 and 4 has been combined to 'Bending of the spine', but it's interesting to see the original chapters in the spirit of age:

-Steinbrecht speaks a whole chapter about 'bending of the ribs' and 'bending of the rib cage' and what he means by that is pushing the ribs close to each other on the concave side due to bending of the spine.
+Steinbrecht speaks a whole chapter about 'bending of the ribs' and 'bending of the rib cage' and what he means by that, is pushing the ribs close to each other on the concave side.

 He writes (translated from the original German book):